 Pitocin®: Is It a Safe Way to Induce Labor?

 It's important to consider the health of you and your baby.
-Pitocin® is generally a safe way to induce labor and is successful 75 percent of the time.
+Pitocin® is one of the safest methods for inducing labor and is successful 75 percent of the time.
 However, there are some reasons to be cautious.

 Additional stress.
 Pitocin® can make uterine contractions more difficult to manage, which can put more stress on the baby.